model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 }
 ```

 In order to prove properties about the rectangle, we wrote a proof harness.
-The proof harness tried to prove that when the rectangle is stretched, it can hold another rectangle of its original size (dimensions) even when stretched.
-If proven this means that, for any stretch factor given, for any height and width of the original rectangle, this property holds true.
+The proof harness tried to prove that when the rectangle is stretched, it can hold another rectangle of its original size (dimensions).
+If proven, this means that for any given stretch factor and any height and width of the original rectangle, this property holds true.

 ```rust
 #[kani::proof]